juniorxsound/CV/README.md

 - **Making music with data** - *NYC Media Lab* (2017) [This workshop](https://github.com/dodiku/music_with_data_workshop) was focused on creating generative music with Twitter data (Twitter API) using Node.js, Express and Web Audio API (Tone.js)

-- **Volumetric capture using DepthKit** - *ITP Camp* (2016)
-The goal of this workshop was to learn *hands-on* how to use DepthKit's software (with a Kinect and a DSLR) to capture a human performance as a volumetric capture and to render it in Unity.
+- **Volumetric capture using DepthKit** - *ITP Camp, New York University* (2016) [The goal of this workshop](https://itp.nyu.edu/camp2017/session/169) was to learn *hands-on* how to use DepthKit's software (with a Kinect and a DSLR) to capture a human performance as a volumetric capture and to render it in Unity.

 - **Interactive Film (roundtable)** - *Anilouge Animation Festival* (2015)
 A roundtable about current possibilities in film-making, virtual reality and interactive storytelling